Porta/basic-service/README.md

 Base class for a simple service object.

-While there are a few different implementations for this pattern out there, this particular has a few unique features.
+While there are a few different implementations for this pattern out there, this particular has a few unique (I think) features.

   - It forces you to call `success()` or `error()` inside the `call()` method in order to access the `result?` method (or it will raise a `RuntimeError` if you haven't)

   - It raises a `RuntimeError` if both `success()` and `error()` are called.

-  - It allows a return value independtly of the `message` method.
+  - It allows a return value independently of the `message` method.

 ## Usage